GiacomoFerro/software-engineering-project/README.md

-# PROGETTO-ING-SW
+# sw-eng-project

- software engineering project
+Assignment for Software Engineering course.

 You can read the documentation part in order to have ad explanation